BONES OF THE LOWER LIMB

 • Location:

-• Embedded within tendons, particularly under the metatarsophalangeal joint of the big toe
+• Embedded within tendons, particularly under the metatarsophalangeal joint of your big toe

 • Function:

-• Enhance mechanical efficiency of the foot during walking or running
+• Enhance mechanical efficiency of your foot during walking or running

 BIBLIOGRAPHY